vmvihari/AzureTraining/StorageServices/Concepts/00-DataTypes.md

 ---

-## Best Practices

-### For Structured Data
-- Define clear schemas before implementation
-- Normalize data to reduce redundancy
-- Use appropriate indexes for query performance
-- Implement proper backup and recovery strategies

-### For Semi-Structured Data
-- Design flexible schemas that can evolve
-- Use consistent naming conventions for keys
-- Validate data structure at application level
-- Consider partitioning strategies for scale

-### For Unstructured Data
-- Organize files using logical folder/container structures
-- Implement appropriate access tiers (Hot/Cool/Archive)
-- Use metadata tags for searchability
-- Consider CDN for frequently accessed content

----

-## Summary

-Understanding data types is crucial for:
-- Selecting the appropriate Azure storage service
-- Optimizing performance and cost
-- Ensuring data integrity and security
-- Planning for scalability and growth

 **Key Takeaway**: Match your data type to the right storage solution.
 Structured data belongs in databases, semi-structured data works well with NoSQL solutions, and unstructured data is best stored in blob storage.

 ---